kgryte/node-app-etc/README.md

 ##### User Configuration

 The __user__ directory option specifies the location of a directory containing [user-specific](http://standards.freedesktop.org/basedir-spec/basedir-spec-latest.html) configuration files.
-The default of this directory is typically OS specific.
+The location of this directory is typically OS specific.
 To specify a directory, set the `user` option:

 ``` javascript
 var config = etc({